rapidsai/deployment/source/platforms/modal.md

 ### Python Installation Requirements

-Modal's default Python installation uses compilation flags that are not compatible with `numba`, which is required by RAPIDS.
+Modal's default Python installation uses compilation flags that are not compatible with `numba`, which is required by the libraries.
 To work around this, you must install Python from Astral's standalone Python builds, which include the correct compilation flags.
 As we did in the example above, where we are downloading and installing a standalone Python build in the Docker setup commands.